alxssa-b/Final-Project/README.md

 # README - CS50 Final Project
-## Command Line General Ledger
+## Basic General Ledger API

-The aim of this project is to create a miniature (and highly simplistic) accounting software program that is accessed via the command line.
+The aim of this project is to create a miniature (and highly simplistic) accounting web app that allows for posting entries, generating balance sheets, and viewing income statemnets.
 TBH, I'm still not sure what all I'm doing here.
 I'd like to have the following functionalities:

 1. View the Chart of Accounts (standard CoA by default)
 2. Post a financial transaction entry